-Hepatitis C
+Hepatitis C Public health information sheet

 Hepatitis C is a virus that can cause severe damage to your liver.
 It is spread through contact with another person's blood.
 About one in four people who become infected with hepatitis C will get rid of the virus without the need for any treatment (usually in the first six months).
-However, in many people hepatitis C infection causes liver damage that gets works over time.
-It can lead to liver scarring (cirrhosis) or liver cancer (hepatocellular carcinoma).
+However, in many people hepatitis C infection causes liver damage that gets worse over time.
+This can lead to liver scarring (cirrhosis) or liver cancer (hepatocellular carcinoma).
 With treatment, hepatitis C infection can be cured for many people.